 So, I set off with my best friend (who had kindly offered to take the trip with me) at the wheel.
-I sat in the passenger’s seat with my puppy, Sparta, on my lap and stared out of the window marveling at the beauty of nature.
+I sat in the passenger’s seat with my puppy, Sparta, on my lap.
+I stared out of the window marveling at the beauty of nature.

 We were having a blast during our trip!
-We relaxed by the budget motel pools, we met people from around the world, improvised meals in supermarket parking lots, and sang at the top of our lungs to whatever was on the radio.
+We relaxed by the budget motel pools, and we met people from around the world.
+Also we improvised meals in supermarket parking lots.
+We sang at the top of our lungs to whatever was on the radio.

 And then, it happened.

 Somewhere between Oklahoma City, Okla. and Little Rock, Ark., the car’s air conditioner stopped working.
 I reminded myself that things could have been worse.
 The air conditioner could have broken when we were in the Arizona desert.
 And it wasn’t really that bad, when you have the windows down and are traveling 65 mph, you hardly miss the air conditioner.